16-line message format

-16-line message format, or Basic Message Format, is the standard military radiogram format (in NATO allied nations) for the manner in which a paper message form is transcribed through voice, Morse code, or TTY transmission formats.
+16-line message format, or Basic Message Format, is the NATO standard military radiogram format for the manner in which a paper message form is transcribed through voice, Morse code, or Teletypewriter transmission formats.
 The overall structure of the message has three parts: HEADING (which can use as many as 10 of the format's 16 lines), TEXT (line 12), and ENDING.
 This heading is further divided into procedure, preamble, address, and prefix.
 Each format line contains pre-defined content.
 An actual message may have fewer than 16 actual lines, or far more than 16, because some lines are skipped in some delivery methods, and a long message may have a TEXT portion that is longer than 16 lines by itself.

 This radiotelegraph message format (also "radio teletype message format", "teletypewriter message format", and "radiotelephone message format") and transmission procedures have been documented in numerous military standards, going back to at least World War II-era U.S. Army manuals.